g-plane/malva/docs/src/config/block-selector-linebreak.md

 Control line break behavior after selector commas.

-Possible options:
+Possible values:

 - `"always"`: Always insert line break after comma.
 - `"consistent"`: If the whole selector can be put on a single line, there won't be line breaks; otherwise, there will be line breaks after each comma.
 - `"wrap"`: Selector will be put on one line as possible.
 Once it exceeds [`printWidth`](./print-width.md), line break will be inserted where the code exceeds [`printWidth`](./print-width.md).

-Default option is `"consistent"`.
+Default value is `"consistent"`.

 ## Example for `"always"`